Parable of the Sower (novel): Plot

-Lauren's younger half brother, Keith, rebelliously runs away to live outside the walls of the community.
+Lauren's younger half-brother, Keith, rebelliously runs away to live outside the walls of the community.
 For a time, he survives by joining a group of ruthless thieves who value him for his rare literacy, but he is eventually found dead after torture.
 Later, Lauren's father disappears while leaving the community for work and is accepted as dead.

-When Lauren is eighteen in 2027, the community's security is breached in an organized attack by outsiders: most of the community is destroyed, looted, and murdered, including Lauren's family.
+In 2027, when Lauren is eighteen, the community's security is breached in an organized attack by outsiders: most of the community is destroyed, looted, and murdered, including Lauren's family.
 She travels north, disguised as a man, with Harry Balter and Zahra Moss, two survivors from her community.
 Society outside the community walls has reverted to chaos due to resource scarcity and poverty.
 U.S. states have become akin to city-states with strict borders.
 Money still has value, but travelers constantly fear attacks for resources or by pyromaniac drug-users, cannibals, and wild dogs.
-Interracial relationships are stigmatized, women fear sexual assault, and slavery has returned in the form of indebted servitude.
+Interracial relationships are stigmatized, women fear sexual assault, and slavery has returned in the form of indentured servitude.

 Lauren gathers people to protect along her journey and begins to share the Earthseed religion, which is developing into a collection of texts titled Earthseed: The Books of the Living.
 She believes that humankind's destiny is to travel beyond the deteriorating Earth and live on other planets, forcing humankind into its adulthood, and that Earthseed is preparation for this destiny.
-Lauren begins a relationship with Bankole, an older doctor who joins the group, and agrees to marry him.
+Lauren's group meets an older doctor, Bankole, who reminds Lauren of her father.
+Bankole joins the group and Lauren finds herself attracted to him even though he is nearly 40 years older than her.
+They begin a sexual relationship and agree to marry.
 Bankole takes the group to the land he owns in northern California, where the group settles and Lauren founds the first Earthseed community, Acorn.

+The novel concludes with an excerpt from the Biblical Parable of the Sower.

 Sequel novels

 The sequel to Parable of the Sower, Parable of the Talents, was published in 1998.

 Butler began to write a third Parable novel, tentatively titled Parable of the Trickster, which would have focused on an Earthseed community's struggle to survive on a new planet.
 Along with the third novel, Butler was planning several others titled Parable of the Teacher, Parable of Chaos, and Parable of Clay.
 She began Parable of the Trickster after finishing Parable of the Talents, and mentioned her work on it in a number of interviews, but at some point encountered writer's block.
-She eventually shifted her creative attention, resulting in Fledgling, her final novel.
+She eventually shifted her creative attention, resulting in Fledgling (2005), her final novel.
 The various false starts for the novel can now be found among Butler's papers at the Huntington Library, as described in an article at the Los Angeles Review of Books.
 Butler died in 2006, leaving the series unfinished.